TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 All stats are displayed with the name defined in-engine, so change them in Resources > Resource Location > Strings instead of in this plugin.
 The only exception is Critical Avoid (CAv), which  is never named in SRPG Studio.
-If you want to change that name, change CRIT_AVOID_STAT on line 7 of 0_unitwindow.js.
+If you want to change that name, change CRIT_AVOID_STAT on line 8 of 0_unitwindow-config.js.

+Another option you have is to change ICONS_ONLY on line 9 of the same file to change the functionality!
+If you change that line to ICONS_ONLY = true; then instead of displaying the unit's equipped weapon, the icons of the first 5 items in the unit's inventory will be shown instead.

 	ABOUT: MEDIUM SETTING OPTIONS